1. Title: Awards of council terms of reference policy

 5.1.5 Nominations for the Rose-Hunt Award may be made by any two Fellows of the College.

 5.1.6 All nominations must be accompanied by a current curriculum vitae of the nominee, together with descriptive evidence of his or her worthiness for the award.

-5.1.7 The recommendation to Council regarding the Rose-Hunt Award will be made by ballot of the Awards Committee, whether that would be a recommendation to make the award to a particular person, or a recommendation not to make an award for that year.
+5.1.7 The recommendation to the RACGP Board regarding the Rose-Hunt Award will be made by ballot of the Awards Committee, whether that would be a recommendation to make the award to a particular person, or a recommendation not to make an award for that year.

-5.1.8 The endorsement by Council for the award of the Rose-Hunt Award, or the decision by Council not to make an award for that year, will be at the discretion of Council.
+5.1.8 The endorsement by the RACGP Board for the award of the Rose-Hunt Award, or the decision by the RACGP Board not to make an award for that year, will be at the discretion of the board.

-5.1.9 In the event of only one nomination for the Rose-Hunt Award being received in any one year, both the Awards Committee and the Council must have the opportunity of deciding by secret ballot that no award will be made in that year.
+5.1.9 In the event of only one nomination for the Rose-Hunt Award being received in any one year, both the Awards Committee and the RACGP Board must have the opportunity of deciding by secret ballot that no award will be made in that year.

 5.1.10 No announcement of the award other than confidential advice from the Chair to the recipient shall be made prior to the presentation of the award.

 5.1.11 Recipients of the Rose-Hunt award may wear the medal as a pendant at official RACGP functions where the College academic gown may be worn.